Ukraine Gambling Regulation

 Restrictions on Gambling Advertising and Promotions

-Article 22-1 of Law № 270/96-VR imposes various restrictions on marketing activities related to lotteries, betting, and gambling, in general.
+Article 22-1 of Law № 270/96-VR imposes several restrictions on marketing activities related to lotteries, betting, and gambling in general.
 The article strictly prohibits gambling advertisements on radio and television between 6 am and 11 pm.
-The ban applies to all kinds of signal transmission, including cable, satellite, and online television/radio.
+The ban applies to all forms of signal transmission, including cable, satellite, and online broadcasting.

 No Gambling Ads in Public Transport